Thomas0197/BioInformaticsThesis/Differential Methylation Graphs/README.md

+# READ ME
-# Graphs created using the differential methylation calculated for the 15 comparisons
+Graphs created using the differential methylation calculated for the 15 comparisons